IAmMasterCraft/node-express-crud/README.md

 ## CRUD: Create-Read-Update-Delete

+It is a simple express application that:
 1. Connects to a database
-2. Creates the payload:
+2. Creates the given payload in the request
-{ message: String, data: Object }
-This means you are to return an object containing a message that tells the client if the request is successful or not, and data object containing your result.
-If there's an error in the request, the response should return the error message instead.
 3. Gets the data created
 4. Updates the data created
 5. Deletes the data created

-<b>The data you are required to create should contain name, email and country</b>
+<b>The request data should contain name, email and country</b>

 ## Hosted Link
 [https://nodejs-express-db-crud.herokuapp.com/api/v1](https://nodejs-express-db-crud.herokuapp.com/api/v1)